parsifal-47/emojilisp/README.md

 Javascript interpreter generator for emojilisp

+works in browser and node.js environment, demo is available at http://emojilisp.com

 to setup nodejs version use "make setup"

 to run emoji lisp interactive run "make run"